zhaoxianfang/tools/src/dom/README.md

 ## Creating new document

-DiDom allows to load HTML in several ways:
+ zxf\dom allows to load HTML in several ways:

 ##### With constructor